frederickaplan/fdh/files/PART4/fdh-4-3.md

 All this is true for images as the number ai-generated images outgrow the number of natural images

+### New Creolization

+Will the secondary resource loop bootstrap a culture that may start to resemble to the infinite fun space (remember the AlphaGo Zero machine vs machine invention) ?

+For sure this the beginning of new “creolization” of culture.

 ## Summary

 The massive arrival of bot and bot-transformed content in cultural system may create next Flash Crash for culture.